 Learn the basics of using a straight stitch industrial sewing machine.

-Have you upgraded from your domestic sewing machine to an industrial sewing machine and need to learn more about how to use it?
 If you're sewing all the time and need high quality and speed, then you know it's time for an industrial machine.
 Most of my sewing classes are for domestic machines but when I'm manufacturing products for clients I use my industrial sewing machines.

 This course will focus on the use of the Juki 8700 single needle industrial sewing machine but many of the concepts and processes are applicable to other similar machines.
 We won't be making a project, but instead will focus on using the machine for different applications.